-Starting with the school year 2014-2015 Iowa schools have had a new reimbursement option for the National School Lunch Program: Community Eligibility Provision (CEP).
-CEP schools use data of student numbers that qualify for free meals by direct certification or categorical eligibility instead of income applications.
+Community Eligibility Provision (CEP) schools use data of student numbers that qualify for free meals by direct certification or categorical eligibility instead of income applications.

-CEP 2019 Notification of Qualified SFAs - The LEAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the school-reported data.
+CEP 2022 Notification of Qualified School Food Authorities (SFAs) - The SFAs listed on this table qualify or nearly qualify for Community Eligibility Provision based on the school-reported data.

 Community Eligibility Provision Resource Center - Extensive resources for parents, teachers, and school officials at the local, state, and Federal level to better understand CEP and its positive benefits, along with useful tools to help facilitate successful implementation of the provision in your school.